scds/github-pages/lessons/lesson3.md

 - Create a new Markdown file, and copy the front matter at the top.
     - Don't forget to update the `nav_order`!

 Anything after the front matter is Markdown, just like usual.
 Below, you'll see a piece of embed code.
-This is HTML code provided by YouTube, allowing us to embed a video right into our website.
-To get the embed code of any video you'd like, read [this](https://support.google.com/youtube/answer/171780?hl=en) guide by YouTube.
+This is embed code provided by YouTube, allowing us to embed a video right into our website.
+To get the embed code of any video on YouTube, read [this](https://support.google.com/youtube/answer/171780?hl=en) guide by YouTube.
+You can also use embed code from other media sites.
 Otherwise, feel free to use the embed code provided below.

 - Copy the embed code into your new Markdown file.
 Feel free to include any other Markdown elements you'd like.
 - **Commit** and save your file when you're done.